UCLALibrary/ideptoolkit/terms.md

 ```

 #### B. Physical or archival collection name
-If items are part of a physical collection (e.g. archival),  enter the name of the local physical collection
+If items are part of a physical collection (e.g. archival),  enter the name of the physical collection.
 ```
 EXAMPLES
 * Salton Sea Photographic Scrapbooks